nijatmursali/FundamentalsofComputerGraphics/HOMEWORK1-4/HW4/README.md

 ## Conclusion

 This document has been created to show how exactly we have created our scene using Yocto/GL tools.
+As seen from the images, Yocto/GL is so powerful by detecting the subdivision surfaces, displacement maps and other algorithms.
 For this reason, we would like to thank professor Fabio Pellacini for teaching all the great content during this semester.
 Before this course, I was just using the Blender 2.8 without knowing the algorithm behind the tools, but within this course I learned a lot.
 For the future development, I would like test this library to make renders and conversions.